baidu-research/UnDepthflow/README.md

 As described in the paper, the training are organized into three stages sequentially.

 #### Stage 1: only train optical flow
+In Stage 1, we only train the PWC-Flow net to learn the optical flow.
 ```
 python main.py --data_dir=/path/to/your/kitti_raw_data --batch_size=4 --mode=flow --train_test=train  --retrain=True  --train_file=./filenames/kitti_train_files_png_4frames.txt --gt_2012_dir=/path/to/your/kitti_2012_gt --gt_2015_dir=/path/to/your/kitti_2015_gt --trace=/path/to/store-your-model-and-logs
 ```
 After around 200K iterations, you should be able to reach the performance of `Ours(PWC-Only)` described in the paper.
 You can also download our pretrained model `model-flow`.

 #### Stage 2: only train depth and pose
+In Stage 2, we train the PWC-Disp and MotionNet to learn the depth and pose.
 ```
 python main.py --data_dir=/path/to/your/kitti_raw_data --batch_size=4  --mode=depth --train_test=train  --retrain=True  --train_file=./filenames/kitti_train_files_png_4frames.txt --gt_2012_dir=/path/to/your/kitti_2012_gt --gt_2015_dir=/path/to/your/kitti_2015_gt --pretrained_model=/path/to/your/pretrained-flow-model-in-stage1  --trace=/path/to/store-your-model-and-logs
 ```
 After around 200K iterations, you sould be able to reach the performance of `Ours(Ego-motion)` described in the paper.
 You can also download our pretrained model `model-depth`

 #### Stage 3: train optical flow, depth, pose and motion segmentation together
+In Stage 3, we train everything together.
 ```
 python main.py --data_dir=/path/to/your/kitti_raw_data --batch_size=4  --mode=depthflow --train_test=train  --retrain=True  --train_file=./filenames/kitti_train_files_png_4frames.txt --gt_2012_dir=/path/to/your/kitti_2012_gt --gt_2015_dir=/path/to/your/kitti_2015_gt --pretrained_model=/path/to/your/pretrained-depth-model-in-stage2 --trace=/path/to/store-your-model-and-logs
 ```
 After around 200K iterations, you should be able to reach the performance of `Ours(Full)` described in the paper.
 You can also download our pretrained model `model-depthflow`

-#### Only train depth using stereo
+#### Aside: Only train depth using stereo
 If you would like to only train depth using the stereo pairs, you can run the following script.
+This is different from Stage 2 that it only trains PWC-Disp net using stereo pairs.

 ```
 python main.py --data_dir=/path/to/your/kitti_raw_data --batch_size=4 --mode=stereo --train_test=train  --retrain=True  --train_file=./filenames/kitti_train_files_png_4frames.txt --gt_2012_dir=/path/to/your/kitti_2012_gt --gt_2015_dir=/path/to/your/kitti_2015_gt --trace=/path/to/store-your-model-and-logs